Chica and Jo Chica and Jo

 Attach two more eye hooks to the top corners of the board.

-Place the frame in the middle of the bottom of the board and run the string up to the corner eye hook, then back down again to the 2x4 leg.
+Place the ball carrier in the middle of the bottom of the board and run the string up to the corner eye hook, then back down again to the 2x4 leg.
 Run both strings in this manner, to opposite corners.

 Tie the binder ring to the other end of the string, pull the string so it's taught, and secure the ring to the base with a cup hook.

-When you stand the game back up, you should have a perfectly balanced frame that's strung up and ready.
+When you stand the game back up, you should have a perfectly balanced ball carrier that's strung up and ready.

 The hooks at the bottom will hold the rings while it's not in use.
 When someone wants to play, they can just take them off the hooks and go.